tilomitra/bedrock/README.md

 - Production-ready such as API access tokens, CSRF protection, CORS, and more.
 - Support for multiple environments (dev, stage, prod)

-## Why should you use it?
-Use Bedrock to set up a production-ready Node webapp in under 10 minutes.
-You get user authentication, security, a front-end framework, and more.

-Bedrock provides a great development experience.
-It supports React Hot Loading so you can build React components and view your changes in real-time without refreshing your page.
-If your data is stored in a Flux Store, it is preserved while you make changes.

-At SoundHound, we use a version of Bedrock for many of our internal web applications.
-It is great for dashboards, CRUD webapps, and more.

 ## Quickstart
 We will talk about the installation in more detail in the next section, but here is the quickstart guide.